 Full details of staff research interests can be found on the School's website.

 Our courses equip you with the necessary skills to work as a journalist.
 Several of our students have been offered jobs before they have finished their examinations, and editors regularly ask if our best students could apply for jobs with them.

-Our students have obtained jobs at places such as Sky News, The Daily Mail, BBC Newsround and the Huffington Post.
+Our students have obtained jobs at places such as Sky News, The Daily Mail, BBC News, the Huffington Post and South China Morning Post.

 The Centre is based in state-of-the-art multimedia newsrooms equipped with the latest audio and video-editing technology, a radio studio and broadcast-quality television facilities.
 A dedicated postgraduate newsroom opened in September 2010.
 Newsroom computers offer a wide range of software for teaching and research support.
 Students have access to Press Association news wires, Sky News Radio and Reuters World Television News feeds.
 They use the Centre’s dedicated multimedia website, www.centreforjournalism.co.uk which offers live publishing facilities in text, audio and video.
 The site is a forum for debate about issues in journalism and the news industry involving students and practitioners in Britain and abroad.